uid/caesar-web/README.markdown

     ./manage.py createsuperuser

-Finally, make sure the Apache server can write to the database:

-    chmod -R g+w fixtures/
-    chgrp -R www-data fixtures/

 ### Test that Caesar is running

+Restart the Apache webserver:

+    sudo apachectl graceful  # to restart Apache and force it to reload Caesar

 Browse to [10.18.6.30](http://10.18.6.30) on your laptop and try to log in, either using the superuser account you created above, or (if you're at MIT) with your MIT certificate.
 If login is successful, clicking on the "view all users" link at the top of the page should show you all the users in the test database.